meteor-space/template-controller/README.md

 </template>
 ```

-Then you can easily distinguish where the events come by using selectors:
+Then you can easily distinguish where the events come from by using selectors:

 ```javascript
 TemplateController('some_parent_template', {